phantomhaircuts/mongo-intro/readme.md

 ```

 New Record:
-- If the document passed to the insert() method does not contain the _id field
-, the mongo shell automatically adds the field to the document and sets the
-field’s value to a generated ObjectId.
+- If the document passed to the `insert()` method does not contain the `_id` field the mongo shell automatically adds the field to the document and sets the field’s value to a generated `ObjectId`.

 New collection:
 - If you attempt to add documents to a collection that does not exist,